 Types of Division

 If you have 20 students in your class.
-You can ask them to stand up and get into groups of 5 people.
-This would be quotative division because you tell the dividend (20) to split into groups of a specific quantity (5), with the result of the formula being the number of groups formed (4).
+You can ask them to stand up and get into groups of 5.
+This would be quotative division because you tell the dividend (20) to be split into groups of a specific quantity (5), with the result of the formula being the number of groups formed (4).